stashapp/StashServer/README.md

   - VTT generation for scrubbing
 * Allows exporting your metadata into JSON

+In the future:

+* GraphQL API with mobile app

 That's it, pretty simple.
 Right now all metadata must be input manually, but in the future I hope to build a scraper to make input less tedious.

 ## Notes